 Introduction to Qualitative Data Analysis

 Qualitative Data is an information that is associated with ideas, opinions, values, and behaviours of individuals during a social context.
 It refers to non-numeric data like interview transcripts, notes, video and audio recordings, pictures and text documents.
 What is Qualitative Data Analysis is commonly subjective, rich, and consists of in-depth information commonly presented with the sort of words.
-Analysing qualitative data entails reading an outsized quantity of transcripts searching for similarities or variations, and afterwards finding themes and developing classes.
+Analyzing qualitative data entails reading an outsized quantity of transcripts, searching for similarities or variations, and afterward finding themes and developing classes as in the systematic review methodology.
 The use of qualitative data management reduces technical sophistication and makes the process easier.

 What is Qualitative Data Analysis?

 Qualitative Data Analysis is outlined as the method of consistently looking and composing the interview records, observation notes, or completely different non-textual materials that the investigator accumulates to increase the understanding of an event.
 The process of analysing qualitative data preponderantly involves writing or categorising the information.
 Primarily it involves making sense of massive amounts of data by reducing the amount of raw information, followed by distinctive important patterns, and eventually drawing meaningful knowledge and later building a logical pattern.

 - Qualitative data is additionally known as categorical data since this data can be classified according to classes.

 - For example, think about a student reading a paragraph from a book throughout all the class sessions.
 A lecturer who is listening to the reading offers a feedback on how the child read that paragraph.
 If the teacher offers a feedback supported fluency, intonation, throw of words, clarity in pronunciation while not giving a grade to the child, this is considered as an example of qualitative knowledge.

 - The cake is orange, blue and black in color (qualitative).